stavnstrup/abok/planning.md

 markdown of HTML.
 This work can be split into a small number of work packages, where several of the work packages can be implemented more or less independently of each other.

+* Contente of site
+  * NAF4 standard
+  * Potentially an architecture book of knowledge
+    * Best Practices
+    * Training materials
+    * articles in a blog
+    * ...

 * Transforming the existing documents from Word to Github flavored markdown - can be done with Pandoc.
+   * Organisation of pages
 * Deciding of a palette for images
 * Recreating the images - preferable using SVG
 * Defining layout templates for the site and different document types
 * Creating CSS styles (potentially a style guide)
 * Defining reusable components
-* How to handle large files - a solution could be to use Git LFS
+* How to handle binary files such as images, PDF files etc. - a solution could be to use Git LFS
+* Social Media: Twitter (properly not), Github, YouTube.
+* Google analytics, SEO

 # Outstanding issues